Our Wildlife Ambassadors

 WildCare’s Wildlife Ambassador Program is a unique collaboration between animals and their human handlers designed to provide an enriched experience of animals on display.

-Through courtyard signage and interactions with our docents, visitors are introduced to each Wildlife Ambassador and to learn the animal's personal story.
+Through Ambassador Zone signage and interactions with our docents, visitors are introduced to each Wildlife Ambassador and learn the animal's personal story.
 Visitors learn fascinating facts about the species as well as information about the environmental issues faced by wild animals today.

 Natural Behaviors and Enrichment Techniques